Ninia sebae

 Ninia sebae, commonly known as the redback coffee snake or the red coffee snake, is a species of small terrestrial snake in the family Colubridae.
-The species is endemic to Mexico and Central America south to Costa Rica.
-Although it resembles some venomous coral snakes in color and size, it is not venomous and seldom bites humans.
+The species is native to southeastern Mexico and Central America south to Costa Rica.
+Although it resembles some venomous coral snakes in color and size, it is not venomous and rarely bites humans.

 Etymology

 The specific name, sebae, is in honor of Dutch naturalist Albertus Seba.

 Subspecies

 Four subspecies are recognized as being valid, including the nominotypical subspecies.